Psmths/windows-forensic-artifacts/account/evtx-4624-successful-logon.md

 This logon type is seen when an authentication occurs over the network.
 Some examples include:
  - On Windows File Servers, when a client connects to a file share, a Type 3 logon event will be recorded.
 This can be useful for auditing potential file access on network shares.

+#### Logon Type 10 - Remote Interactive
+This logon type is indicative of Remote Desktop activity (RDP).
+Look out for Source IP addresses from the localhost as these may indicate potential reverse tunnels being used for RDP command and control.

 ### Caveats
 Certain situations may cause this artifact to become noisy.
 On Domain Controllers serving many endpoints, these endpoints will periodically perform Type 3 Network Logons to the Domain Controller to retrieve group policy.